Latest SeedProd News

 Choosing SeedProd landing page templates

-So browse the templates until you find a design close to how you want your waitlist page to look.
-From there, hover your mouse over the template and click the checkmark icon.
+Browse the templates until you find a design you like for your waitlist page.
+Then, hover your mouse over it and click the checkmark icon.

-I recommend looking at the pre-launch landing page or coming soon landing page templates.
-These often work well as a foundation for waitlist pages.
+I recommend checking out the pre-launch or coming soon templates.
+They provide a great foundation for waitlist pages.

 Choose a waitlist landing page template

-After choosing your template, you can enter your landing page details in the following popup, like its name and URL.
-From there, click the Save and Start Editing the Page button to launch your template in the drag-and-drop editor.
+After selecting your template, enter your landing page details in the popup, like its name and URL.
+Click the Save and Start Editing the Page button to open the drag-and-drop editor.

 Enter your landing page details